What is primary lymphedema?

 While the initial causes for the formation of swelling in the tissues are different, all involve the accumulation of fluid in the soft tissues of the skin due to an insufficiency of the lymphatic system.

-Rather than a disease in itself, edema is a symptom that can be caused by a number of conditions, including congestive heart failure (CHF), chronic venous insufficiency (CVI), Immobility (prolonged standing or sitting, paralysis), pregnancy, or pressure from tight jewelry, tight bandages or compression garments.
+Edema: Rather than a disease in itself, edema is a symptom that can be caused by a number of conditions, including congestive heart failure (CHF), chronic venous insufficiency (CVI), Immobility (prolonged standing or sitting, paralysis), pregnancy, or pressure from tight jewelry, tight bandages or compression garments.

 Lymphedema: Lymphedema results from the inability of the lymphatic system to perform one of its basic functions, the removal of water and protein from the tissues of a certain portion of the body.
 This insufficiency can be caused by developmental abnormalities of the lymphatic system (primary lymphedema), or damage to the lymphatic system such as the removal or radiation of lymph nodes in cancer surgery, or infection of the lymphatic system (secondary lymphedema).